-While we regularly provide our client’s with an estimate of costs prior to the commencement of their matter and at various stages throughout, in each matter they are subject to change depending on the factors above.
-The expense of and/or the fluctuation in cost is again, not exclusive to Financial Agreements.
+While we regularly provide our clients with an estimate of costs prior to the commencement of their matter and at various stages throughout, in each case our estimate is subject to change depending on the factors above.
+The expense of and/or variation in cost is not exclusive to Financial Agreements.

-Issue 3: Inability to account for future contingencies
+Issue 3: Inability to account for future life events

-There is a misconception that ‘pre-nups’ cannot take into account future contingencies.
+There is a misconception that ‘pre-nups’ cannot allow for future life events.

-Is a pre-nup or Financial Agreement for you?
+Is a pre-nup or Financial Agreement right for you?

 Just as parties have a right to apply to the Court for a property settlement and/or spouse maintenance, they also have the right to contract out of the provisions of the Family Law Act and so the Court’s ability to otherwise impose a decision upon them.
 Financial Agreements allow parties to contract out of Family Law Act and so control how they will conduct and/or end their financial relationship.

-The main risk, as far as we are concerned, is not in entering into a Financial Agreement itself, but rather, obtaining the required independent legal advice from an inexperienced lawyer, a lawyer practicing outside of his/her normal jurisdiction or primary area of practice.
-Another risk is working with a lawyer who is willing to cut costs and/or allow a party to enter into the agreement in haste or without due consideration.
+The main risk, as far as we are concerned, is not in entering into a Financial Agreement, but rather, parties obtaining the required independent legal advice from a lawyer who has little or no family law experience.
+The risk is also greater for those parties who engage a lawyer who is willing to cut costs and/or allow a party to enter into the Agreement in haste or without due consideration.

 Provided a Financial Agreement meets the strict requirements of the Family Law Act 1975, and the agreement is drafted properly by a suitably experienced family lawyer, they offer many benefits.

-For further advice in determining whether a Financial Agreement or ‘pre-nup’ is appropriate for you, please contact the team at Damien Greer Lawyers.
+For further advice in determining whether a Financial Agreement or ‘pre-nup’ is right for you, please contact the team at Damien Greer Lawyers.